RUM JavaScript injection

 Regardless of whether you use automatic injection via OneAgent or whether you've chosen to manually insert the RUM JavaScript yourself into your web application, Dynatrace provides different injection formats to integrate RUM into your web application.
 But let's first look at the individual parts that are needed to integrate Dynatrace RUM into your web application:

-- Monitoring code: the JavaScript code that provides you with RUM monitoring capabilities like capturing user actions.
+- Monitoring code: The JavaScript code that provides you with RUM monitoring capabilities like capturing user actions

-- optional JavaScript tag that you can use to easily integrate the previous two parts into your web application depending on the selected format.
+- optional JavaScript tag that you can use to easily integrate the previous two parts into your web application depending on the selected format

 Injection formats